E-BOOK OUT ON AMAZON

-Leila and Sali will pull you through a myriad of airports then out into the cities and villages of five continents.
-The drama of Leila’s international travels is distilled in her poetry – created 30K feet in the sky, in far flung places, and in Sali’s taxi.
-Their mutual love of poetry seals their deepening friendship.
-A friendship which is based on respect and their emerging back stories with themes too similar to ignore.
-This is a friendship that holds the smallest delights and the greatest tragedy.
+The story of Leila and Sali will immerse you in the life of cities, towns and villages around the world.
+As you travel with her across five continents, the drama of Leila’s travels, her personal life and work is distilled in her poetry which she creates 30K feet above the earth, in far flung places, and then together with Sali, in the safety of his taxi.
+Their mutual love of poetry seals their deepening friendship, one which is based on respect, kindness, and the emerging back stories.
+With themes too similar to ignore, their friendship holds a love that embraces the smallest delights and the greatest tragedy.

 REVIEW FROM KJ Eyre

 If you’re looking for something different, Leila and Sali could be it.
 I enjoyed reading this book as much as I did working on it, mainly because Leila, the eponymous hero, is such a fascinating character.
 She’s an intriguing mixture of female attributes.
 She’s sassy and strong, yet at times insecure and anxious.
 But, in her role as hard-headed negotiator, she confidently navigates her way through an eye-opening backdrop of endless and at times frustrating conferences, as well as visits to war-torn countries and remote communities.
 Sometimes she’s with a long-lost lover, sometimes she’s not.

 One of the main elements in the book is the unresolved love that develops between Leila and her regular taxi driver, Sali.
 During their many rides to and from the Tullamarine Airport in Melbourne they are brought together by their love of poetry, specifically haiku.
 Over the years, both have experienced heartbreaking loss, and although they know their connection is sacred, they also know it is never to be spoken of between them or expressed physically.